Skip to main content

 • Do the policies and procedures work?

-• What feedback has your charity received about its policies, procedures and systems?
+• What feedback has your charity received about them?

 • What improvements could be made?